 Biology asks for a more in-depth perspective of science and is well suited to students studying other scientific courses, including Chemistry, Maths and Physics.
 However, it is a popular subject and frequently successfully taken in combination with Geography, Psychology or PE.

 BUSINESS

-Head of Department: Koen De Mulder BA (Antwerp, Belgium) MBA (Vlerick) iPGCE Members of Department: Werner Nel BCom (University of the Freestate, South Africa) PGCE

-Mark Seccombe BSc (Southampton) MSc (Sheffield) PGCE
+EXAM BOARD: Edexcel HEAD OF DEPARTMENT: Koen De Mulder BA (Antwerp, Belgium) MBA (Vlerick) iPGCE MEMBERS OF DEPARTMENT: Werner Nel BCom (University of the Freestate, South Africa) PGCE Mark Seccombe BSc (Southampton) MSc (Sheffield) PGCE